Defaultplayer001/rosedit/readme.md

 Until a more permanent solution is found, you may use this Sub for loose,incoomplete, and rough modded file posts if you like.

-**Feel free to contact me /u/Defaultplayer001 or Star-LoRed on Steam directly with any questions!**
+**PLEASE contact me /u/Defaultplayer001 AKA Star-LoRed on Steam directly with any questions or to report any issues!
+I'm not only ecstatic to help, but your feedback can directly impact the quality of this patch and associated documentation!**

 #**rosedit**